Summary

 The sealed envelope containing the contact preference form and medical history form shall be released to a person requesting his or her own original birth certificate under subsection (c).
 The contact preference form and medical history form are a private communication from the birth parent to the person named on the sealed birth certificate and no copies of the forms shall be retained by the State Registrar of Vital Statistics.

-Relevant Alabama Law: Court Records
+Alabama Law: Adoption Information and Court Records

 Section 26-10A-31.
 Confidentiality of records, hearing; parties.